Welcome

 is stored as a byte array which is encoded and decoded using the corresponding Protobuf marshal and unmarshal methods.

-The store is most widely used inside the block manager and full client to perform their functions correctly.
+The store is most widely used inside the block manager to perform their functions correctly.
 Within the block manager, since it has multiple go-routines in it, it is protected by a mutex lock, lastStateMtx

 , to synchronize read/write access to it and prevent race conditions.